anurpriya/explainable_ML_consensus_framework/README.md

 2. Centre for Data Science, Queensland University of Technology, Australia

 ## Citation Information
-This code is provided as supplementary information to the paper,/ Anuradha Dhananjanie, Helen Thompson, Julie Vercelloni, David J Warne.
+This code is provided as supplementary information to the paper,\
+Anuradha Dhananjanie, Helen Thompson, Julie Vercelloni, David J Warne.
 An explainable machine learning consensus framework for robust estimations of environmental effects on population dynamics. https://doi.org/10.64898/2026.05.10.724190.

 ## Contents